Seth01000011/moisture_sensor_network/current_task_list.md

   to report as an indication of failure.
 - Code seems to work properly using plain headers off of microcontrollers to detect moisture.
+- Communication between many ESP(8266/32) to one ESP (32) working right now.

 ## Initial setup of server